 - Measures that improve the passive solar performance of buildings and utilization of active heating systems using renewable energy.

 - Fuel switching to a less carbon-intensive fuel for use in combustion systems, including the use of liquid or gaseous eligible biomass, provided that conversions to electricity are not eligible.

 Multiple prescriptive energy efficiency standards, best-practice design and installation practices, or market penetration rate standards may apply to a project depending on the specific ECMs implemented and the date of project commencement.
 Consult state regulations for details.

 For more information, please consult state regulations.
-End-Use Energy Efficiency offset projects are currently eligible in Connecticut, Maine, New Hampshire, and New York.
+End-Use Energy Efficiency offset projects are currently eligible in Connecticut.

 Parties evaluating potential offset projects in multiple RGGI States should also consult the Model Rule, which forms the basis for the development of individual state regulations.
 Note that the Model Rule is provided for informational purposes only, and state regulations apply.

 For more details on the application process, including relevant state offset project application instructions and materials, please see the Application Process page.

 For additional context, draft model template application materials are provided below.
 These served as the basis for developing materially consistent state-specific offset project application and submittal materials.
 They are provided for informational purposes only and should not be submitted to RGGI States.